I'll Be Home for Christmas (1998 film): Plot

 Meanwhile, Allie and Eddie grow closer.
 Allie convinces Eddie to stay the night at a novelty hotel in a Bavarian village, the Edelbruck in Amana, Iowa.
 They are caught on TV underneath a sprig of mistletoe.
 Jake sees them kiss while he's waiting at the bus station in Nebraska and develops a scheme to convince the bus driver to drop him off at the Bavarian village.
 Allie explains the misunderstanding to Jake and they make up, until Jake mentions his deal with his father.
 Upset that Jake cares more about the car than about her, Allie storms out and takes Jake's seat on the bus.

 Jake hitches a ride with Eddie until the latter is suddenly driven by jealousy and decides to throw Jake out of his car near a Wisconsin town.
 Jake decides to enter a Santa Claus 5K run and use the prize money to buy an airline ticket to New York.
 Jake wins the race, but when he learns that the town's mayor has a yearly tradition of using the prize money to buy food for the impoverished, he donates the money instead.
 Meanwhile, Eddie is arrested after insulting two local police officers and his car is towed.

-Jake's sister Tracey uses her savings to buy Jake a ticket home, but, prohibited from flying without photo identification, stows away in a dog kennel on a cargo aircraft.
+Jake's younger sister Tracey uses her savings to buy Jake a ticket home, but, prohibited from flying without photo identification, stows away in a dog kennel on a cargo aircraft.
 Jake steals a one-horse open sleigh from the local parade and rides to Allie's house to make up with her.
 They arrive at Jake's house at 5:59, and he intentionally waits until he is too late to get the Porsche.
 When his father offers it to him anyway, he refuses, but looks forward to spending the next several holidays at home fixing it up with his father, and he finally accepts his stepmother.
 The Wilkinsons and Allie get into the sleigh just as the parade arrives and join the procession.